 Through their partnership with ArborMetrix, Sound is able to provide their field leadership and users with interactive reporting tools based on near real-time data, to gain key clinical insights as to how COVID-19 is impacting daily admissions, bed utilization, resource utilization, and provider safety.
 Armed with data and analytics, Sound is positioned to be a leader in the fight against the coronavirus.

-If you have any questions about these programs or would like to learn more about our healthcare analytics solutions for physician organizations, contact us here.
+If you have any questions about these programs or would like to learn more about our healthcare analytics solutions for physician organizations or contact us here.